S-M-V/s-m-v.github.io/_pages/home.md

 **Being curious about spins**, my research interest turns around **magnetism** and, in particular, in the delicate symbiosis between crystal growth and strongly correlated phases.
 I am motivated by the synergies between **physics, material science and chemistry** towards two main goals: first, **the understanding of quantum materials**, ranging from bulk down to the two-dimensional (2D) limit
 and, second,  **the development of novel and (hopefully) useful magnetic systems**, as creating artificial magnets by simply twisting van der Waals layers.
 To achieve these goals, I start with the crystal growth and employ advanced characterization and quantum imaging techniques to interrogate spins at the nanoscale.
-My approach is integrative and curiosity-driven, combining from the material synthesis to the device characterization to tackle the fundamental questions I find most compelling at any given time.
+My approach is integrative and curiosity-driven, combining from the material synthesis to the device characterization in order to tackle the fundamental questions I find most compelling at any given time.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->